fan2/mkdocs/docs/blog/posts/arm/a64-memory-barrier.md

 ISB
 ```

+## usage scenarios

+In most scenarios, we don't need to pay special attention to memory barriers.
+Especially in single-processor systems, although the CPU supports out-of-order execution and predictive execution, in general, the CPU will ensure that the final execution result meets the programmer's requirements.
+In the scenario of multi-core concurrent programming, programmers need to consider whether to use memory barrier instructions.
+The following are some typical scenarios where you need to consider using memory barrier instructions.

+- Share data between multiple CPU cores.
+Under the weak consistency memory model, a CPU's disordered memory access order may cause contention access.
+- Perform operations related to peripherals, such as DMA operations.
+The process of starting DMA operations is usually as follows: the first step is to write data to the DMA buffer; the second step is to set DMA-related registers to start DMA.
+If there is no memory barrier instruction in the middle, the related operations of the second step may be executed before the first step, so that DMA transmits wrong data.
+- Modify the memory management strategy, such as context switching, requesting page faults, and modifying page tables.
+- Modify the memory area where instructions are stored, such as the scenario of self-modifying code.

+In short, the purpose of using memory barrier instructions is to make the CPU execute according to the logic of the program code, rather than having the execution order of the code disrupted by the CPU's out-of-order execution and speculative execution.

 ## barriers in C code

 The C11 and C++11 languages have a good platform-independent memory model that is preferable to intrinsics if possible.